-I am an assistant professor in the Department of Political Science at Indiana University and a Global Fellow at the Peace Research Institute Oslo (PRIO).
+I am an Associate Professor in the Department of Political Science at Indiana University and a Global Fellow at the Peace Research Institute Oslo (PRIO).
 I received my Ph.D. from the University of Maryland and a MA in Holocaust and Genocide Studies from Stockton University.
 My research is motivated by a desire to better understand and contribute to the prevention of violent conflict and the violation of human rights.
 I do this through assessing the intersection of violent behavior, political institutions, and political participation.

 My current work focuses on transitional justice adopted both during and after armed conflict.
 I study the ways that justice processes can be used for good or for evil through political consolidation, political exclusion, social reconciliation, narrative construction, and for economic gain.